-You can have as little as 64GB free storage space on your machine, though Apple says 128GB provides the best experience.
-To find out how much free storage space you have available on your Mac, select > About This Mac from the menu bar.
-In the popup window, simply select “Storage” to see how much space you have available.
+- You must have at least 64GB of free storage space on your machine, though Apple says 128GB provides the best experience.
+To find out how much free storage space you have available on your Mac, go to Apple menu > About This Mac > Storage.

 How to prepare your Mac for Windows install

-The reason 128GB of free space is recommended is Boot Camp for Mac (or Mac Boot Camp, whatever you prefer) essentially divides your hard drive in two: one for Mac, one for Windows.
+The reason 128GB of free space is recommended is Boot Camp for Mac (or Mac Boot Camp, whatever you prefer) essentially divides your hard drive into two: one for Mac and one for Windows.
 Automatic Windows Updates require 64GB storage, so 128GB gives your Mac plenty of storage to operate.

-Boot Camp on Mac will not provide more room for Windows than Mac.
-Simply put, Boot Camp divides your storage space in two equal parts; if you have 100GB free space on your machine, it will not afford more than 50GB to Windows, which we know is inadequate.
-It will not allow 64GB for Windows, and 36GB for Mac.
-Boot Camp automatically affords very little space for Windows, which you can change.
+Boot Camp on Mac will not provide more room for Windows than for Mac.
+Simply put, the software divides your storage space into two equal parts; if you have 100GB free space on your machine, it will not afford more than 50GB to Windows, which we know is inadequate.
+It will not allow 64GB for Windows and 36GB for Mac.

-You will need a USB flash drive with at least 16GB free space to install Windows 10 for Mac using Apple’s Boot Camp.
-The exception here would be the following machines machines running macOS El Capitan (10.11) or later, which don’t require a USB drive:
+Step 3: On top of that, you’ll need a USB flash drive with at least 16GB of free space to install Windows 10 for Mac using Apple’s Boot Camp.
+The exception here would be the following machines running macOS El Capitan (10.11) or later, which don’t require a USB drive:

-An ISO file is a disk image; there’s nothing fancy about it, it’s simply the archived version of any platform, like Windows.
-When you download the Windows 10 ISO file, you’re simply downloading the latest version of Windows!
+Step 5: Download the Windows 10 ISO.
+The ISO file is a disk image; there’s nothing fancy about it.
+It’s simply the archived version of any platform, like Windows.
+When you download the Windows 10 ISO file, you’re simply downloading the latest version of Windows.